makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 ### Motito

-PayLater by Motito is a Ghanian payment method that allows you to buy now and pay later.
+PayLater by Motito is a Ghanaian payment method that allows you to buy now and pay later.
 They pride themselves in making hire purchases as easy as possible, with a focus on African startups and customers.
 With just 5 employees, Motito is a very early-stage startup dedicated to providing a better way for people to buy what they need and want.

 ### CredPal